Welcome !

 The IT Act 2000 (amended 2008) applies to users and providers of the digital ecosystem, including home users, MSMEs, large enterprises, government & non-government entities.
 It was framed to help secure the digital ecosystem while in use by the government, businesses and others for their service delivery, business and organisational functions.

 The IT Act recognises that the basic responsibility for protecting an entity’s information infrastructure lies with the entity itself.
 It envisages the possible threats to the digital ecosystem during its use and provides direction and guidance for its protection.
-Relevant Rules have been framed under the IT Act to enable designated cybersecurity agencies like NCIIPC and CERT-In to oversee, monitor and respond to cyber attacks from malicious threat actors onto the critical information infrastructure (CII) and the national digital ecosystem.
+Relevant Rules have been framed under the IT Act to enable designated national nodal agencies like NCIIPC and CERT-In to oversee, monitor and respond to cyber attacks from malicious threat actors onto the critical information infrastructure (CII) and the national digital ecosystem.
 There are other Acts and Rules that mandate sector regulators and other authorities to provide regulatory frameworks to secure the critical sectors and build cyber resilience in critical sector entities under their jurisdiction.

 Securing the national cyberspace is a collective effort.
 The public and private entities that own, run, and manage their information infrastructure are responsible for the protection of the same.
 The intent of the Government is to ensure that adequate checks and balances are implemented, through appropriate legislations, policies and guidelines, for secure and resilient operations of the critical functions and their underlying critical information infrastructure.
 The intent of national nodal agencies and sectoral regulators is to ensure that cyber risk is appropriately managed in the sectors, to the level demanded by the national interest.